 Fold the edges with your fingers (scoring all sides) around both designs so that they have the backstitch right on the edge of the fabric.
 Pin halfway between the two edges on the top side of the biscornu.

-Step Five: Starting The Whip Stitch
+Step 5: Start the Whip Stitch

 Create a knot on the end of the DMC thread.
 Use two strands of the same colour as the backstitch on the top side.
 Pass the needle through the Aida hole in the corner of Side 2.
 Then, bring the needle up through the pinned backstitch in the middle of Side 1 (remove pin).

 Work from top to bottom (top of Side 1 to bottom of Side 2) using whip stitch.
-Keep the tension light and don't pull too hard on your stitching, otherwise the back stitch will become very hard to pick up with the needle.
+Keep the tension light, and don't pull too hard on your stitching.
+Otherwise, the back stitch will become very hard to pick up with the needle.

-Step Six: Continuing The Whip Stitch
+Step 6: Continue the Whip Stitch

 The stitch we are using around the edges of the biscornu is called whip stitch and it is done by working from top to bottom—from the top into the backstitch square of Side 1, then through the square backstitch of Side 2 to end up at the bottom.

 Going around the corners is fun—you need to geometrically match each Aida square to the corresponding square on the other side, only at an angle.
 Pay attention to where your current thread sits.

-Continue the whip stitch around the whole biscornu (Aida square to square), until you have a small space free to insert filling.
+Continue the whip stitch around the whole biscornu (Aida square to square) until you have a small space free to insert filling.
 Go on to Step 7 when this occurs.

 To whip stitch around corners, use one Aida cross stitch backstitch square to match the other on Sides 1 and 2, even if this means rotating around corners.
-Working around corners will give your biscornu its shape, though it is a good idea to work loosely around corners and pull it tight after three whip stitches, in order to be able to pick up the backstitches easily.
+Working around corners will give your biscornu its shape, though it is a good idea to work loosely around corners and pull it tight after three whip stitches in order to be able to pick up the backstitches easily.

-Step Seven: Insert Filling
+Step 7: Insert the Filling

 When you've completed whip stitch all the way around the biscornu, leave an opening for the filling to be inserted.
 Add the filling, which can be wadding or small lighter fabric chopped into tiny bits.

-Step Eight: Finish The Whip Stitch
+Step 8: Finish the Whip Stitch

-Step Nine: Add Two Buttons
+Step 9: Add Two Buttons

 Select two buttons (one for each side) and sew them onto the biscornu.
 Add a knot to a length of DMC thread (2 threads used), then sew one button, then the other on at the same time, passing through the middle of the biscornu, pulling tight.
-When the buttons are sewn on strong enough, pass the needle through the holding threads of one button and create a few end knots, before trimming the thread.
+When the buttons are sewn on strong enough, pass the needle through the holding threads of one button and create a few end knots before trimming the thread.

 You're now done with the biscornu!
-Congratulate yourself, this is not the easiest project to master and you have done it!
-Well done from me ;)
+Congratulate yourself, this is not the easiest project to master, and you have done it!
+Well done, from me.

 This is the first charted circular chevron pattern in the world—invented by me!

-Many people complete biscornus on different sized Aida fabrics.
+Many people complete biscornus on different-sized Aida fabrics.
 Size 14 count is good, but it doesn't look as pretty as size 18 count.
 I wouldn't go any higher than 18 count due to backstitch being harder to whip stitch, but you could do every second square on 18 count fabric and still end up with a gorgeous biscornu!

 © 2015 Suzanne Day